Classic Bike

 Classic Bike is a UK motorcycle magazine.
 Launched in 1978, it is noted for coverage of all makes of classic motorcycles, including US and Japanese models, and one-off specials.
+Classic Bike was founded in 1978 as a quarterly magazine, and has the world's largest circulation for a classic motorcycle magazine.

+Editors

-Previous editors have included Mike Nicks, John Pearson, Phillip Tooth, Brian Crichton and Hugo Wilson.
-The current (2013) editor is Ben Miller.
+Previous editors have included Mike Nicks, John Pearson, Phillip Tooth, Brian Crichton, Gary Pinchin and Hugo Wilson.
+The current (2023) editor is once again Hugo Wilson.
 Under the banner "real bikes for blokes with spanners" it has an emphasis on practical hands-on motorcycling.

 Features

 As well as special features on classic motorcycles, famous motorcyclists and readers bikes, the magazine has regular features that include: